PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdl_en.md

 }
 ```
 ## Launch Board
-When the log data has been generated during the training, you can start the board to preview the visual information in real time.
+When the log data have been generated during the training, you can start the board to preview the visual information in real time.

 ```
 visualDL --logdir <some log dir>